Many French Canadians eat tourtière during the Christmas season, a traditional spiced meat pie with a flaky crust.

 Classic French Canadian Tourtière

-There are many versions of tourtière in Quebec, but this is my favourite.
+Of all the versions of tourtière in Quebec, this is my favourite.
 It’s a simple, fragrant meat pie, thickened with potatoes, and baked until golden brown.
-This recipe makes two 9″ meat pies.
+This recipe makes two 9″ meat pies, or one giant deep dish pie.

 Prepare 3-4 hours ahead of baking time